NoahKise/movie-database/README.md

 Done
 * Add model validation for Film.Name and Actor.Name
 * Property added-if movie has been watched, can set true at creation or update in Film Details
+* Create Seeded Genre Entity with 1:M relationship to Film

 TODO
-* Create Genre Entity with relationship to Film
 * Create TVShow Entity with relationship to Actor (and Genre?)
 Have streaming service as a property of TVShow
 * CSS Styling - cards for detail pages?
 * Make API call on home page for giphy